Eugene Lemay: Service in the Israeli Army

-Lemay served as a navigator in the Israeli Army from 1979–1982.
-Working at night, he was charged with determining the enemy's position, using the faint light from the horizon and relying on the rest of his senses to move through the desert as he marked his opponent's location.
-In 1982, his unit was ambushed in the battle at Beaufort Castle in Nabatieh, Lebanon, where Lemay lost many of his fellow soldiers and friends.
+Lemay served as a navigator in the Israeli Army from 1979 until 1982.
+Working at night, he was charged with determining the enemy's position In 1982, his unit was ambushed in the battle at Beaufort Castle in Nabatieh, Lebanon, where Lemay lost many of his fellow soldiers and friends.
 This experience is one that has influences his artwork greatly.

-Early career
+Career

 In 1984, following a brief period living back in his hometown in Michigan, Lemay moved to New York City and soon lost almost his entire savings of around $4,000 in a three-card monte game outside Grand Central Station.
 This moment, however, seemed to pave the path for the rest of Lemay's life as an artist and leader of an ever-growing arts institution; after losing the money, Lemay's friend helped him secure a part-time position in the business of moving and storage with Moishe Mana in 1984, during the humble beginnings of Moishe's Moving Systems.
 From operating with only a few trucks and a couple of men, Moishe's Moving Systems quickly grew to serving as the largest moving company in the tristate area.
 Success in the moving and storage business compelled Mana and Lemay to offer mini storage, document storage, wine storage, and art storage, which still holds large warehouse spaces in Manhattan, Queens, and the Bronx.
-Today, both Lemay and Mana continue to develop new businesses and projects together and separately; one of these projects includes Mana Contemporary, which Lemay founded with fellow artist Yigal Ozeri in 2011.